Skip to content

 Development

-Welcome to py-moodle development!
+Welcome to python-moodle development!
 This guide covers everything you need to contribute to the project.

 Development Setup